-As with any age dog, there are some challenges that should be mentioned with adopting an older dog.
-You might not get to spend as much time with an older dog as you would with one you adopt as a puppy, but the time you do get will be just that much more sweet.
+As with any age dog, some challenges should be mentioned with adopting an older dog.
+You might not get to spend as much time with an older dog as you would with the one you adopt as a puppy, but the time you do get will be just that much sweeter.

 Older dogs, like older people, are more prone to health issues than younger dogs and may need to make frequent trips to the vet.
-You will have to face vet bills at some point in every animal’s life, but with a senior dog you might might have to take on these issues now versus later.
-The good news is that shelters can often identify any previous health issues your older pup may have prior to adoption.
+You will have to face vet bills at some point in every animal’s life, but with a senior dog, you might have to take on these issues now versus later.
+The good news is that shelters can often identify any previous health issues your older pup may have before adoption.
 This will help in financial planning for vet bills to come.

 Where to Adopt